zzxjz/mikage-dev/README.md

 Processes running in the emulated kernel can be introspected through a simple debug console available via telnet on port 12347.

+## Profiling

+Mikage uses [Tracy](https://github.com/wolfpld/tracy) for profiling.
+To enable it, pass `-o enable_profiler=True` to `conan install` and rebuild Mikage.
+Get your Tracy server (often available from the system package manager) up and running and start listening for clients.
+Then launch Mikage and your server will start recording.
+Each emulator frame will be captured containing the Tracy Zones that have been defined throughout Mikage's code.